 On the question of how far a written (or "in a record") operating agreement can go to prevent oral or implied-in-fact terms, see Section 105(a)(4), comment.
+For the effect of a preformation agreement, see Section 106(c).
+For the limited liability company's status viz-a-viz the operating agreement, see Section 106(a).

-Paragraph (14) [Organizer] -An organizer need not be a prospective member of the limited liability company.
-Unless the organizer will be sole initial member of the limited liability company, as a matter of agency law and Section 401(a) and (b) the organizer is acting on behalf of the person or persons who have agreed to become the initial member or members of the limited liability company.
+"Organizer" [(14)]-An organizer need not be a prospective member of the limited liability company.
+Unless the organizer will be the sole initial member of the limited liability company, as a matter of agency law and Section 401(a) and (b), the organizer is acting on behalf of the person or persons who have agreed to become the initial member or members of the limited liability company.
 The organizer does not act on behalf of the limited liability company, because a person cannot be an agent of an organization that does not yet exist.
-RESTATEMENT (THIRD) OF AGENCY § 4.04, cmt. c (2006) ("Nonexistent principals").
+RESTATEMENT (THIRD) OF AGENCY § 4.04, cmt. c (2006) (Nonexistent Principals).